-Mashed potatoes are one of the quick dishes that doesn’t require any effort to prepare.
+Mashed potatoes are quick dishes that don’t require any effort to prepare.
 Just fill your kettle with water and add some peeled potatoes to it.
-Boil the mixture for about 10-20 minutes (depending upon the size of the potatoes).
+Boil the mixture for about 10-20 minutes (depending on the size of the potatoes).
 Once the potatoes are ready, transfer them to a bowl.
 Now, mash the potatoes thoroughly while adding your favorite seasoning and butter.
 These mashed potatoes are ideal to satisfy your midnight craving.

 Boiling Milk in an Electric Kettle: Conclusion

-So, if you decide to use your regular electric kettle for boiling milk despite knowing all the repercussions, make sure to prepare yourself to take appropriate actions in case anything goes sideways.
+So, if you decide to use your regular electric kettle for boiling milk despite knowing all the repercussions, make sure to prepare yourself to take appropriate action in case anything goes sideways.